philote/masks-newgeneration-unofficial/README.md

 ![A screenshot of the Masks character sheet in dark mode](images/screenshots/character-sheet_dark.webp)

 ![A screenshot of the Masks NPC sheet in light mode](images/screenshots/npc-sheet_light.webp)

+## Dependencies
+The following Foundry VTT game system must be installed to use this module: [Powered by the Apocalypse](https://github.com/asacolips-projects/pbta).

 ## Features
 - PC Character Sheets